davischris/AltairDuino680/README.md

-# AltairDuino680
-# Altair 680 Emulator with 6800 BASIC
+# AltairDuino680 - an Altair 680 Emulator

-This project is an emulator for the Altair 680 computer, modified to run 6800 BASIC.
+This project is an emulator for the Altair 680 computer.

 ## Overview